Kurai1234/git-test/README.md

 ```

 ## Check current user on database
-1. To check how much users on the database, use the 'SELECT current_user'.
+1. To check how much users on the database, use the `SELECT current_user`.